sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_templating.md

     container: unibeautify/goimports
 ```

-Before executing the first `run` command `repository.search_result_paths` will be replaced with the relative-to-root-dir file paths of each search resulted yielded by `repositoriesMatchingQuery`.
+Before executing the first `run` command, `repository.search_result_paths` will be replaced with the relative-to-root-dir file paths of each search result yielded by `repositoriesMatchingQuery`.
 By using the [template helper function](#template-helper-functions) `join`, an argument list of whitespace-separated values is constructed.

 The final `run` value, that will be executed, will look similar to this: